 You will also need to verify your mobile number and email address.
 Next, you will be asked to upload some ID.
 At eToro, this includes a copy of your passport or driver’s license, as well as a proof of address.
 This can be a recently issued bank account statement or utility bill.

 You are going to need to trade with real money if you want to be a successful forex trader.
 As such, eToro will now ask you to deposit some funds.
-You need to meet a $200 minimum deposit, which is about £160.
+You need to meet a $50 minimum deposit.
 You will incur a small conversion fee of 0.5%.

 Supported payment methods include debit card, credit card, bank account transfer, Paypal, Skrill, Neteller.
 Unless you opt for a bank account transfer, your deposit will be added to your eToro account instantly.